876pol/pyc/README.md

 python pyc examples/hello_world.pysc
 ```

 More sample programs can be found in `/example`.

+## Known Bugs / Limitations

+- Many error messages aren't clear.

+- Lists are fairly limited.

+- There are no global variables.

+- There is no error handling.

+- The standard library is limited (there are only functions for input and output).

+## Support

+Email: pchen1@ocdsb.ca

 ## References